wiggzz/dd-trace-debug/README.md

-# Reproducing an issue in ddtrace
+# error traces are not shown in datadog

 ## Prerequisites